alexkelley/SQLite_Utilities/README.md

 ## DONE - build_key.py
 build the primary key / foreign key string
 ## TODO - web ui
 Flask webserver that spins up upon running the script.
 Form takes database and table name.
 Column labels populate a table with a column for data type (dropdown select box) with inference made from data source.
+Will need to refactor the script in an MVC way to separate the user interface elements so that the main logic can work with both web UI and CLI.